LKBotond/Banking-app-with-Spring/Plan.md

 - [x] add daos to implement said queries
 - [ ] refractor authentication services
 - [ ] implement rest access ponts
+- [ ] Update sessionCache for domains which store minimal data for validation purposes to avoid excesive db lookups.

  ## NEEEED TO UNLOCK GET_ACCOUNT_BY_ID IF TRANSACTION FAILS